11,404 solar installations registered with the Clean Energy Regulator · ranked top 5% in New South Wales · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

 Lismore is one of New South Wales's strongest solar communities, ranking 8th in the state — ahead of 99% of all New South Wales postcodes tracked by the Clean Energy Regulator.
-682 new systems were added in the past 12 months, with growth of 5% on the previous year — typical of a maturing market where most interested households have already installed.
+738 new systems were installed in the past 12 months, a 15% increase on the previous year — steady growth consistent with continued community uptake.